open-contracting/standard/standard/docs/en/03_schema/01_reference.md

 * The [proposed location extension](https://github.com/open-contracting/standard/tree/master/standard/schema/extensions/proposed_location) can be attached to items, allowing the point of delivery for a given item to be indicated in both the tender, award and contract stage.

 * The ```unit``` block allows detailed specification of the parameters and price of units that make up a line-item.
 Although no code list for units has been established in the current release of the standard, publishers may consider using the Units provided by the [Quantities, Units, Dimensions and Data Types Ontologies](http://www.qudt.org/qudt/owl/1.0.0/unit/) in the ```unit.name``` field (drawing on the CamelCase unit names, such as SquareMile), in order to provide detailed information the cost per unit of a line-item.

+* Items should be classified according to a established scheme of codes.
+A single ```primaryClassification``` and be given, although an array of ```additionalClassification``` can be provided.

+#### Classifications

+The classification block consists of a scheme, id, description or title, and optional URI.

+<div class="include-csv" data-src="standard/docs/field_definitions/release-identifier.csv" data-table-class="table table-striped schema-table"></div>

 <!-- ToDo: Add example -->